 On the topic of clarification on S/4HANA on the part of SAP.
-While it sounds like a good thing.
-The problem with SAP’s attempting to clarify the various releases is that S/4HANA’s releases are themselves grossly confusing.
+While it sounds like a good thing, the problem with SAP’s attempting to clarify the various releases is that S/4HANA’s releases are themselves grossly confusing.
 And this is because S/4HANA is being developed incrementally.
 This has the unfortunate consequence of making everything more complicated.
-This is the downside with following the incremental development schedule.
+This is the downside of following the incremental development schedule.

 In yet another article (see my previous analysis of the ASUG article on indirect access here), ASUG demonstrates that it is a marketing arm for SAP.